 Do YOU want to play a role in improving the overall health and well-being of your fellow NDSU students?
 Within Health Promotion, we have a variety of programs and opportunities that allow you to make your mark!
 In fact, we are NOW ACCEPTING APPLICATIONS for peer educators!
 Joining any one of our 3 peer education groups will allow you to gain knowledge, develop leadership and critical thinking skills, expand your social network, gain experience in program planning, and build you resume.
-Take a look below to see what peaks your interest!
+Take a look below to see what piques your interest!

 Be a Healthy Herd Champion